Anonymous-AAA/OS_LAB/Assignments/Stage_23/notes.md

 # Question
 1. What would happen if we do not initilize the FILE OPEN COUNT in the File Status Table to -1?
 2. Does disk blocks get freed anywhere else other than the delete system call?

+# Doubt
+1. In shutdown system call , should the current process pid taken from system status table